mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

 each mechanism the parameters for the gear, inertia, spring and damper are all identical.
-The only difference is whether we use an implicit grounded gear, an explicitly grounded gear or a gear that is not directly connected to ground but is instead connected through a very stiff mounting system.
+The only difference is whether we use an implicit grounded gear, an explicitly grounded gear or a gear that is not directly connected to ground, but is instead connected through a very stiff mounting system.
 The schematic for our system looks like this when rendered: